sahithyandev/s3/src/content/docs/computer-architecture/08-pipelining.md

 ### Data hazard

 When next instruction depends on the result of the current instruction during overlap.
-Suppose when unpipelined, instruction $i$ runs before $j$ and both use the same register.
+Suppose when unpipelined, instruction `i` runs before `j` and both use the same register.

 3 types: